ronyan/VATCANSitu/README.md

 EuroScope Plugin to simulate tools from NAVCANsuite.

-The author of this plugin has affiliation with Nav Canada; This tool is for simulation use only on the VATSIM network, not for real world aviation.
+The author of this plugin has NO affiliation with Nav Canada; This tool is for simulation use only on the VATSIM network, not for real world aviation.

 https://vimeo.com/443838489